-The VPK program is constitutionally mandated to be available to all eligible four year-olds.
-Children who completed the VPK program consistently outperform non-VPK participants on both of the kindergarten screening measures: the Early Childhood Observation System[TM] and Florida Assessments for Instruction in Reading.
-Collectively, these screening measures make up the Florida Kindergarten Readiness Screener (FLKRS).
+The VPK program is constitutionally mandated to be available to all eligible four and five year-olds.
+Children who completed the VPK program consistently outperform non-VPK participants on the Florida Kindergarten Readiness Screener (FLKRS).
 These results are due, in part, to the department's development and delivery of high-quality professional development to Florida's VPK instructors funded by the VPK Standards and Accountability appropriation.